 Pigadia Evening, July 2014

 The town is not known for a vibrant nightlife, but the evenings are nice.
 Sit on a street side tavern with a coffee or a drink and watch people passing by.
-Walk along the pedestrian street enjoying mild evenings.
+Walk along the the pier or in the pedestrian street and enjoy the mild evenings.

 Apella Beach, July 2014